-If you want to run a low-powered adventure—or explore a time before your characters became notable heroes—use level 0 characters.
+If you want to run a low-powered adventure—or explore a time before your characters became notable heroes—try using 0th-level characters.
 These rookies have not yet mastered a class, relying entirely on their race, background, and wits to survive.

 This chapter introduces rules to create and use rookie characters in your adventures.

 Gavil hid, heart pounding, as the town burned.
 He couldn't fight goblins—he was just a butcher!
 But then he heard the girls screaming.
 Gavil grabbed his cleaver tight and charged out into the street...

 Creating a new rookie character is easy: roll for a race, a background, a saving throw, and your ability scores—that's it, you're done.
 Rookies don't gain a class until they survive an adventure—or gain 150 XP—and reach 1st-level.

 You gain all the skills, proficiencies, equipment, and wealth of your race and background combined—excluding the background feature.
 Roll for your characteristics and any other character details.

 Your starting hit points, hit die, and armor/weapon proficiencies are determined by your background—check the Rookie Details table below for full details.